mtiutiu-heits/drafts/do_hipaa/README.md

 1. `DigitalOcean` doesn't provide an `Auto Scaler` for their VM's (called `Droplets`).
 It's available if the `App Platform` is used, but it's kind of limited in functionality.
 For more details please visit the [App Platform Overview](https://docs.digitalocean.com/products/app-platform) and [App Platform Limitations](https://docs.digitalocean.com/products/app-platform/#limits).
 2. Because of the above, the architecture presented in the first draft is kind of `rigid` in terms of `resource usage` and `costs`.
 It means that no matter if the `load` on the system is `high` or `low`, a `fixed number` of VM's still `run in the background` and maybe doing almost `nothing`.
+3. `Identity and Access Management` (IAM) is another feature that's not currently supported on `DigitalOcean` to allow for `fine` control of `who` has access on `what`.

 In terms of security and for the sake of simplicity a `VPN setup` was not added, but `OpenVPN` can be added and it's available as a `DigitalOcean App`. `DigitalOcean App` platform let's you easily install and configure `one-click apps` from a `trusted` marketplace.

-`Auditing` tools or `CVE` scanners for the underlying Linux OS distributions which `Droplets` use or other software components, were ommited for simplicity as well (this doesn't mean that options and support is not available).
+`Auditing` tools or `CVE` scanners for the underlying `Linux OS` distributions which `Droplets` use or other software components, were ommited for simplicity as well (this doesn't mean that options and support is not available).

 ## HIPAA Architecture 2nd Draft